benjamintanweihao/pooly/README.md

 ### Blocking and Queuing

 When all workers are busy, a consumer that is willing to wait (`block` is `true`) will be queued up.
-For a consumer that blocks, once a worker is checked back into the pool.
+For a consumer that blocks, once a worker is checked back into the pool, the consumer is then unblocked and given the worker.